MENU

 Bitter Greens and Sauerkraut salad | Cooking with Dr. Siri Chand

-Anatomy of a salad
+Anatomy of a salad with bitter greens and sauerkraut

 This is a salad I stumbled on a few years ago when I observed that I *loved* the combination at Japanese restaurants of greens and pickled vegetables.
 One thing led to another and I started adding sauerkraut to bitter greens with a little extra lemon juice/olive oil.
 Trust me on this one and try.
 It’s a great way to add more greens to your diet through truly bitter greens are not for everyone.
 In Ayurveda, the bitter taste such as that found in kale can be aggravating for vata.
 Since kale does have beneficial phytonutrients, you can add grains to your salad to help balance this element.
 I added quinoa to this salad which also great for gut health.
 It contains beneficial nutrients for the gut bacteria (microbiota).
 We love probiotic vinaigrette on this salad.